-This article introduces how to extend C drive partition in Windows 7 32/64 bit without losing data.
-3 ways to extend C drive with Disk Management, diskpart cmd and NIUBI Partition Editor.
+This article introduces how to extend C drive in Windows 7 32/64 bit without losing data.
+Extend C drive partition with Disk Management, diskpart cmd and free partition editor.

-Windows 7 has been released for a long time and many users encountered the Low Disk Space problem - system C drive is running out of space and becomes almost full.
-It is common issue to Windows computers, because many kinds of files write into C drive continuously every day.
-This is the reason why many people want to resize partition and extend C drive in Windows 7.
+Windows 7 has been released for such a long time but many people still use it for daily work.
+The same with old Windows XP and the latest Windows 10 users, many Windows 7 users encountered the Low Disk Space issue - system C drive is running out of space and becomes almost full.
+It is the most common issue in Windows computers, because many kinds of files write into C drive continuously every day.
+This is the reason why many people want to extend C drive in Windows 7.
 Nobody likes to waste a long time to reinstall Operating System and all programs.

-Searching by Google and you'll find some similar questions such as:
+Searching by Google and you'll find many similar questions such as:

-- Which is the right tool for Windows 7 to repartition hard drive?
+- Which is the right tool for Windows 7 to extend system partition?

 - How to increase C drive space step by step?

-How to extend C drive with Disk Management
+1. How to extend C drive in Windows 7 Disk Management

 Better than previous Windows XP, Windows 7 enhanced the ability of Disk Management by adding new Shrink and Extend Volume functions.
 This native tool helps change size of allocated partitions without losing data.
 However, because of many restrictions, it is not the best tool.

-Steps to extend C drive partition with Windows 7 Disk Management:
+Steps to extend C drive in Windows 7 using Disk Management:

-- Press Windows and R together on the keyboard, press diskmgmt.msc and press Enter to open Disk Management.
+- Press Windows and R together on your keyboard, press diskmgmt.msc and press Enter to open Disk Management.

-- Right click the right contiguous partition D and select Delete Volume.
+- Right click D: drive (the contiguous partition on the right of C) and select Delete Volume.

 - Simply click Next till Finish in the pop-up Extend Volume Wizard window.

-Do not delete drive D if you installed programs into it.
+Do not delete D drive if you installed programs in it.

-There is another Shrink Volume function in Disk Management that is able to decrease partition without losing data, why deleting drive D to expand C?
+Some people may ask, there is another Shrink Volume function in Disk Management that is able to decrease partition without losing data, why deleting D to expand C?
 This is because that Shrink Volume cannot generate required Unallocated space.

-When you shrinking any partition (only NTFS is supported) with built-in Shrink Volume feature, Unallocated space can only be made on the right side.
+When you decrease partition with Shrink Volume in Disk Management, Unallocated space can only be made on the right side.
 But Extend Volume can only extend Unallocated space to the left contiguous partition.

-Unallocated space shrinking from D is non-adjacent to C drive and is on the left of drive E, therefore, Extend Volume is grayed out for both partitions.
+As you see in the screenshot, after shrinking D drive, C drive is non adjacent and E is on the right of the Unallocated space, therefore, Extend Volume is grayed out for both partitions.

-If there is no or you cannot delete the right contiguous partition, Disk Management cannot help you expand C drive volume.
+If there is no right contiguous partition or you cannot delete it, Disk Management cannot extend C drive volume.

-If the right contiguous partition (D or E) is Logical, you still cannot extend C drive even by deleting it.
+If the right contiguous partition is a Logical drive, Disk Management cannot extend C drive even after deleting.

-How to extend C drive partition with diskpart
+2. How to extend C drive partition using diskpart cmd

-Unlike Disk Management that has graphical interface, DiskPart works via command prompt.
-Although the way to extend C drive in Windows 7 is different, Diskpart has the same limitations with Disk Management.
-That means, before extending C drive partition, you must delete the right contiguous one.
+Unlike Disk Management that has graphical interface, DiskPart works via command prompt, so the way to extend C drive in Windows 7 is different.
+Although these 2 native tools work in different way, Diskpart has the same limitations with Disk Management.
+That means, before extending C drive partition, you must delete the right contiguous one, too.

-- Press Windows and R on the keyboard, press diskpart and press Enter.
+- Press Windows and R together on your keyboard, press diskpart and press Enter.

-- Type list volume in the diskpart command prompt window and press Enter, then you'll see all partitions but NO Unallocated space.
+- Input list volume and press Enter in the diskpart command prompt window, then you'll see all partitions in a list (Unallocated space is not shown).

-- Type select volume D and press Enter.
+- Input select volume D and press Enter.
 (D is the right adjacent drive.)

-- Type select volume C and press Enter.
+- Input select volume C and press Enter.

-How to expand C drive with NIUBI Partition Editor
+3. How to expand C drive volume with free Partition Editor

-Comparing with Windows 7 native Disk Management and diskpart cmd, NIUBI Partition Editor has more advantages, for example:
+Comparing with Windows 7 native Disk Management and diskpart cmd, NIUBI Partition Editor has more advantages such as:

 - Both NTFS and FAT32 partitions can be shrunk and extended.

-- Unallocated space can be made on either side when shrinking a drive.
+- Unallocated space can be made on either left or right when shrinking a partition.

-- If you've shrunk drive D, NIUBI can move the nonadjacent Unallocated space next to C drive.
+- If you've shrunk drive D, NIUBI can move Unallocated space next to C drive.

-- Much easier, you just need to drag and drop on the disk map to shrink and extend partition.
+- Much easier, you just need to drag and drop on the disk map to shrink, move and extend partition.